JosepLluisCM/009_Jump2Digital_Test/README.md

   -Git for version control.
   -Github for uploading the source code.
   -Github Pages for hosting the page online.
+  -RickandMorty Javascript Client for the moment.

 ### Dependancies installed in folder:
   -"gh-pages": "^6.0.0",
   -"styled-components": "^6.1.0",
+  -"rickmortyapi": "^2.3.0",

 _____________________________________________________________________________________